 Lamesa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lamesa is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Lamesa who work in office and administrative support (13.95%), sales jobs (9.51%), and management occupations (8.45%).
+Overall, Lamesa is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Lamesa who work in office and administrative support (12.69%), sales jobs (10.50%), and management occupations (9.87%).

-Lamesa is a somewhat ethnically-diverse city.
+Lamesa is an extremely ethnically-diverse city.
 The people who call Lamesa home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lamesa, accounting for 58.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lamesa residents report their race to be White, followed by Black or African-American.
-Lamesa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 58.67% of the city’s residents.
 Important ancestries of people in Lamesa include Irish, English, French , and Scottish.

 The most common language spoken in Lamesa is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Chinese.